UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 webpage: https://jwst-docs.stsci.edu/near-infrared-camera/nircam-instrumentation/nircam-coronagraphic-occulting-mas

 First, we'll create a function that performs the coronagraphic throughput correction.
-It should accept three arguments: the region or ‘stamp’ of your fake planet, the physical ‘x’ separation of each pixel in the stamp from the center, and the physical ‘y’ separation of each pixel in the stamp from the center.
+It should accept three arguments: the region or ‘stamp’ of your fake planet, the physical ‘x’ separation of each pixel in the stamp from the coronagraph center, and the physical ‘y’ separation of each pixel in the stamp from the coronagraph center.
 It should then use the transmission profile of the relevant coronagraph to scale the input stamp by the necessary amount, then output the throughput corrected stamp.
 Be sure to read in your coronagraphic transmission profile with columns for 'transmission' and 'distance from the star (in pixels)' prior to creating the function.